 Pioneer Equine Hospital strives to provide the highest quality care for our patients in a friendly and fun work environment.
 The interns are considered an integral component of the practice.
 We rely heavily on the interns to use their knowledge and skills as veterinarians and not as inexpensive labor to perform duties the primary clinicians do not want to perform.
 The interns will gain a great deal of hands-on experience and should be very competent at the end of the internship in performing equine surgical, medical and reproductive skills.
 In the past, we have had outstanding placement to academic residency programs and associate positions around the country.

-Prerequisites of Application and Internship: A letter of intent, resume or CV, and three letters of recommendation must be on file prior to November 1st.
+Requirements for Internship Application: A letter of intent, resume or CV, three letters of recommendation, and a transcript must be on file prior to November 1st.
 Applicants that have visited our hospital and performed an externship will have an advantage in the selection process.
 A license to practice in the state of California is mandatory.
+To apply, please send your application to Dr. Karen Jackman by mail or email at firstname.lastname@example.org.

 Notification of Acceptance: All applicants will be notified starting November 15th